How to Send Follow-Ups as a Freelancer Without Feeling Pushy

 FAQs About Follow Up Emails

-A: Not if you’re professional and respectful.
-Most clients are busy—they appreciate a reminder.
+Not if you’re professional and respectful.
+Most people are busy—they appreciate a reminder.
 The key is to keep it short and direct.

-A: Move on and keep pitching other clients.
-Your energy is better spent building relationships with people who are ready to hire.
+Move on and keep pitching other clients.
+Your energy is better spent building relationships with people who are ready to hire or interested in your services.